zhixiangteoh/eecs280-notes/midterm/midterm.md

 `argv` is a 2D C-style string array whose rows correspond to the separate command-line string arguments.
 Note that every command line argument is read in to `main` as a C-style string, so you need to use `atoi()` to parse an integer read in as a command line argument. `stoi()` is to parse an integer from a C++ string.

-### Be able to use input and output streams to access data in files
+### c.
+Be able to use input and output streams to access data in files

 Some quick notes: